KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Lastfm by RineshRamadhin](https://github.com/RineshRamadhin/MMM-Lastfm)

-1. There is no `package.json`.
-We need this file to gather information about the module for the module list page.
+1. `package.json` issue: No license field.
 2. Recommendation: Found `uses: actions/checkout@v3` in file `codeql-analysis.yml`: Replace it with v4.
 3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Recommendation: Found `require("fetch")` in file `fetcher.js`: Replace it with built-in fetch.
-5. Warning: No LICENSE file.
+4. Warning: No LICENSE file.
-6. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Launch by mykle1](https://github.com/mykle1/MMM-Launch)